robisim74/angular-l10n/README.md

 # Angular 2 Localization
 > An Angular 2 library to translate messages, dates and numbers.

-## Sample app
-Sample application that implements the translation: [demo](http://robisim74.github.io/angular2localization)
+Sample app that implements the translation: [demo](http://robisim74.github.io/angular2localization)

 ## Installation
 You can add `angular2localization` to your project via [Node and npm](https://nodejs.org):